MiamiOH-CSE274/Portfolio/README.md

 * Consult with Dr. Brinkman on an alternative project

 I chose to do the Heap Lab for the implementation of a Heap.
-Here is a link to my repository on github which includes the source code: https://github.com/MiamiOH-CSE274/07_Heap_Lab/tree/kojsmn
+Here is a link to my source code on my branch in Brinkman's repository on github: https://github.com/MiamiOH-CSE274/07_Heap_Lab/blob/kojsmn/Heap.ipp

 7 - Create an implementation of either Adjancency Lists or Adjacency Matrices
 ----